-- 1. Member States may moreover provide for the following specific procedures derogating from the basic principles and guarantees of Chapter II: - (a) a preliminary examination for the purpose of processing cases considered within the framework of the provisions set out in Section IV; - (b) procedures for the purpose of processing cases considered within the framework set out in Section V. - 2.
+- 1. Member States may provide for the following specific procedures derogating from the basic principles and guarantees of Chapter II: - (a) a preliminary examination for the purposes of processing cases considered within the framework set out in Section IV; - (b) procedures for the purposes of processing cases considered within the framework set out in Section V. - 2.
 Member States may also provide a derogation in respect of Section VI.

-Section II
+SECTION II